Richard Cobden: Locations

 Richard Cobden Primary School in Camden Town and Grade II listed Cobden Working Mens Club in Kensal Road, North Kensington, London are named after him.

 Cobden Bridge in Southampton was named after him.

 Cobden Street in Bury, Darlington, Dalton in Furness Nottingham and Nelson, Lancashire are all named after him.
-There is also Cobden Square in Bedford and a Cobden Road in Worthing and Midhurst [West Sussex] and Edinburgh.
+There is a Cobden Square in Bedford and a Cobden Road in Worthing and Midhurst.
 Next to Cobden Street in Nottingham there is also Bright Street.
-There are two Cobden Streets in Burnley, Lancashire.
+There are two Cobden Streets in Burnley, Lancashire..
+In Edinburgh there is a Cobden Street and a Cobden Terrace.

 The Richard Cobden pub in Worthing is named after him and the Cobden View pub in Sheffield has his face above the door.
 There was a Richard Cobden pub in Cocking, West Sussex which closed and became a private residence in the 20th century.
 The Richard Cobden pub in Chatham, Kent is named after him and later became the subject of the song The Richard Cobden by the UK band Vlks.
-There is also a pub in Quarry Street, Woolton, Liverpool named 'The Cobden', with his image on the external sign board.
+There is also a pub in Quarry Street, Woolton, Liverpool named The Cobden, with his image on the external sign board.

 Statues

 A bronze statue of Cobden is in St Ann's Square in Manchester (pictured above) and his bust is in Manchester Town Hall.

 There is a statue of him, funded by public subscription (to which Napoléon III contributed) in the square by Mornington Crescent Underground station, Camden Town, London.
 The Cobden pub on Camden High Street is in turn named after the statue.

-The statue of Cobden in Stockport town centre was moved in 2006 as part of an urban regeneration scheme but is now back in place.
+The statue of Cobden in Stockport town centre was moved in 2006 as part of an urban regeneration scheme, but is now back in place.

-Inside the Bradford Wool Exchange, West Yorkshire there is a statue of Richard Cobden.
+Inside the Bradford Wool Exchange, West Yorkshire, there is a statue of Cobden.

-Outside the Wool Exchange between the ground floor arches are carved portraits of notable people, including Cobden (the others are Titus Salt, Stephenson, Watt, Arkwright, Jacquard, Gladstone and Palmerston and (facing Bank Street) Raleigh, Drake, Columbus, Cook and Anson).
-Flanking the porched entrance below the tower are statues of Bishop Blaise, the patron saint of woolcombers, and King Edward III who greatly promoted the wool trade.
+Outside the Wool Exchange, between the ground floor arches, are carved portraits of notable people, including Cobden (the others are Titus Salt, Stephenson, Watt, Arkwright, Jacquard, Gladstone and Palmerston and (facing Bank Street) Raleigh, Drake, Columbus, Cook and Anson).
+Flanking the porched entrance below the tower are statues of Bishop Blaise, the patron saint of woolcombers, and King Edward III, who greatly promoted the wool trade.

-An obelisk erected in his memory in 1868 is located at West Lavington in West Sussex.
+An obelisk erected in Cobden's memory in 1868 is located at West Lavington in West Sussex.
 Upon the statue are the words "Free Trade.
 Peace Goodwill Among Nations".